evertonmaciel/Rare7/README.md

 # How to cite

-If you publish something based on results from Rare7 (R package), please make reference to Arlé and Maciel (2019) and Rabinowitz (1981) given in the following list.
+If you publish something based on results from Rare7 (R package), please make reference to Maciel, E. A., & Arlé, E. (2020).
+Rare7: An R package to assess the forms of rarity in a community.
+Ecological Indicators, 115, 106419.

 # The main reference